ESMValGroup/ESMValCore/doc/quickstart/find_data.rst

 By default, the file :download:`cesm-mappings.yml
 </../esmvalcore/_config/extra_facets/cesm-mappings.yml>` is used for that
 purpose.
-Right now, this file only contains default facets for a single variable (`tas`); for other variables, these entries need to be defined in the recipe.
+Currently, this file only contains default facets for a single variable (`tas`); for other variables, these entries need to be defined in the recipe.
 Supported keys for extra facets are: